 - already exporting the renewable energy embodied in processed minerals and this is expanding,

 - progressing plans to generate and export astronomical amounts of renewable energy via hydrogen and directly by cable, and

 - supplying renewable energy equipment and solutions.

 Companies targeting 100% renewable energy

 Many companies now have a target of moving entirely to renewable energy.
-They are doing this by purchasing renewable energy or by installing and generating their own renewable power.
+They are doing this by purchasing renewable energy or by installing renewable generation.
 They include:

 - Commonwealth Bank, and